American Civil Liberties Union: 1960s

-In 1948, the ACLU prevailed in the McCollum v.
-Board of Education case, which challenged public school religious classes taught by clergy paid for by private funds.
-The ACLU also won cases challenging schools in New Mexico that were taught by clergy and had crucifixes hanging in the classrooms.
+During the decade from 1954 to 1964, ACLU membership rose from 30,000 to 80,000, and by 1965 it had affiliates in seventeen states.
+During the ACLU's bi-annual conference in Colorado in 1964, the Supreme Court issued rulings on eight cases involving the ACLU; the ACLU prevailed on seven of the eight.
+The ACLU played a role in Supreme Court decisions reducing censorship of literature and arts, protecting freedom of association, prohibiting racial segregation, excluding religion from public schools, and providing due process protection to criminal suspects.
+(Note: The ACLU's success arose from changing public attitudes; the American populace was more educated, tolerant, and willing to accept unorthodox behavior.)

 In the 1960s, the ACLU, in response to member insistence, turned its attention to the in-class promotion of religion.
-In 1960, 42 percent of American schools included Bible reading.
+(Note: In 1960, 42 percent of American schools included Bible reading.)
 In 1962, the ACLU published a policy statement condemning in-school prayers, observation of religious holidays, and Bible reading.
 The Supreme Court concurred with the ACLU's position when it prohibited New York's in-school prayers in the 1962 Engel v.
 Vitale decision.
-Religious factions across the country rebelled against the anti-prayer decisions, leading them to propose the School Prayer Constitutional Amendment, which declared in-school prayer legal.
-The ACLU participated in a lobbying effort against the amendment, and the 1966 congressional vote failed to obtain the required two-thirds majority.

-However, not all cases were victories; ACLU lost cases in 1949 and 1961 which challenged state laws requiring commercial businesses to close on Sunday, the Christian Sabbath.
-The Supreme Court has never overturned such laws, although some states subsequently revoked many of the laws under pressure from commercial interests.

 Cities across America routinely banned movies because they were deemed to be "harmful", "offensive", or "immoral" – censorship which was validated by the 1915 Mutual v.
 Ohio Supreme Court decision which held movies to be mere commerce, undeserving of first amendment protection.
-The film The Miracle was banned in New York in 1951 at the behest of the Catholic Church, but the ACLU supported the film's distributor in an appeal of the ban, and won a major victory in the 1952 decision Joseph Burstyn, Inc. v.
-Wilson.
-Further legal actions by the ACLU successfully defended films such as M and la Ronde, leading the eventual dismantling of movie censorship.
-Hollywood continued employing self-censorship with its own Production Code, but in 1956 the ACLU called on Hollywood to abolish the Code.